 The Seaplane Harbour’s permanent exhibition is divided into three different levels: underwater, water level, and air level.
 A visitor walking on the bridge, or the first floor, will see all of the exhibits just as if they were appearing on the surface of the water or on the sea shore.
 This is also the starting point for the visit to the exhibition.

 As the Seaplane Harbour’s permanent exhibition does not yet have a descriptive translation or a sign language translation, we recommend that you visit the permanent exhibition together with a companion.

 Located on the ground floor are: the front desk area, the museum shop, lavatories, an unguarded wardrobe and lockers, and the ‘Underwater World’ in the exhibition area.

 Located on the first floor are: the café, the start of the exhibition and the ‘World Above Water’ in the exhibition area.

 Temporary exhibition areas

-If you are going to this exhibition through the permanent exhibition, you must move to the end of the floor via the bridge on the first floor, go down the stairs, move one metre forwards and then turn left, move another three metres until you reach the tactile guided route, which signals the beginning of the exhibition.
+If you intend to visit the exhibition through the permanent exhibition, you will have to move to the end of the floor by the second floor bridge, go downstairs, move one more metre, turn left, move approximately three meters, and you will reach the tactile guiding path which signals the beginning of the exhibition.

 After having entered the museum via the left door and reaching the front desk area, move to the end of the doormats and from there, another three metres towards your one o’clock, until you reach the front desk area, where you can buy a ticket.